TritonDataCenter/eng/docs/index.md

 ## Commit Comments and JIRA Tickets

-In collaborating on a body of software as large as SDC, it's critical that the issues and thought processes behind non-trivial code changes be documented, whether that's through code comments, git commit comments, or JIRA tickets.
+In collaborating on a body of software as large as Triton, it's critical that the issues and thought processes behind non-trivial code changes be documented, whether that's through code comments, git commit comments, or JIRA tickets.
 There are many cases where people other than the original author need to examine the git log: